 - Agree to and abide by the HGI's professional conduct policy

-- Completion of annual Continuous Professional Development and CPD record card, together with the HGI Supervision requirement
+- Completion of annual Continuous Professional Development and CPD record card

 If they are currently in private practice, they must also provide: